You can make sure your success with PMI-RMP Exam dumps containing PDF Download

 • A secondary diploma (high school or the global equivalent) with at least five years of project management experience, with 7,500 hours leading and directing projects and 35 hours of project management education.

 You also have to apply to the Project Management Institute (PMI) before you can sit the exam.
-There’s a strict protocol as they have to authenticate that the above criteria has been met prior to test attendance.
+There’s a strict protocol as they have to authenticate that the above criteria has been met prior to exam attendance.

 How will I benefit?